PlainsightAI/legacy-docs/data-model.md

 ### Push

-Push represents push notification information for Android or iOS.
+Push is an overview of an event's Android or iOS push notification information.

 Field|Type|Description
 -|-|-